akbartus/Any-Quiz-Generator/README.md

 </p>

 ### **Description / Rationale**
 This repository demonstrates how to automatically generate quiz questions from any input text.
 The goal is to simplify the creation of multiple-choice quizzes using AI, making it useful for educators, trainers, or self-learners.
+It is completely free!

 ### **Instructions**
 1. Input any text or upload a document (e.g., PDF).